Monday, March 31, 2025

 If you’re serious about online privacy, incognito mode is just one part of the equation.
 Here’s how to step up your privacy game:

-• Use Encrypted Messaging Apps: Apps like Signal provide end-to-end encryption, ensuring that only you and the recipient can read the messages.
-Even if someone intercepts your communication, they won’t be able to read it without the encryption keys.
+4. Use Encrypted Messaging Apps.
+Apps like Signal ensure that only you and the recipient can read your messages.
+Even if a hacker intercepts your texts, they’ll be unreadable without the decryption key.

-• Practice Safe Password Management: Using a password manager can help create strong, unique passwords for each of your accounts, which makes them much harder to crack.
-A common mistake is reusing passwords across sites, which can lead to multiple accounts being compromised if one password gets leaked.
+6. Practice Safe Password Management Using a password manager helps create and store strong, unique passwords for each account.
+Reusing passwords across sites is risky—hackers can access multiple accounts if one is leaked.

 The Limitations of Incognito Mode: A Recap